microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-method-differences.md

 This article is part of *step 1: review API differences* of the [process to migrate apps](migrate-azure-ad-graph-planning-checklist.md).

-A handful of Azure Active Directory (Azure AD) Graph  actions have changed.
+Some Azure Active Directory (Azure AD) Graph  actions have changed.
 If an action is **not** shown in this list, it's already available in the [v1.0 version](/graph/api/overview) of Microsoft Graph, with exactly the same name as in Azure AD Graph.

 |Azure AD Graph <br>(v1.6) function or action |Microsoft Graph<br>(resource/method)|Comments|
 |---|---|---|